 God in a Box

 This article was originally written in response to interviews and discussions on the popular book, The Shack, so our first purpose is to examine how the phase is used by its author, William Young.
-We will then examine some of the ways both liberals and conservatives erect barriers around God, and the precautions we must observe.
+We will then examine some of the ways that both liberals and conservatives erect barriers around God, and the precautions we must observe.

 Table of Contents